debdoot9804/Multi-Agent-Interviewer/README.md

 Each agent:
 - Inherits from `BaseAgent`
 - Has a unique personality defined in prompts
-- Uses Azure OpenAI for question generation
+- Uses Azure OpenAI via centralized client (`azure_clients.py`)
 - Maintains context from previous answers
-- Adapts questions dynamically
+- Adapts questions dynamically based on experience level

 ## ⚙️ Configuration